colorlessenergy/colorlessenergy.github.io/_posts/2018-09-07-what-is-array-map-in-javascript.md

 * the index of the element
 * the original array being looped through

-## Practical uses of filter in JavaScript
+## Practical uses of map in JavaScript

 #### want to make every element in an array a number